 When you have an image you want to add to a page, discussion, or assignment in Canvas—let's say, for instance, a mascot pup from the Australian War Memorial photo collection on Flickr...

 ...make sure that you include alternate text.
 The only time an image doesn’t need alternate text is if it’s purely decorative, in which case you should still indicate that the image is decorative.

 The description you write will depend on the image’s context:

 - If the context concerns the Flickr collection “World War II” and dog mascots, you may want to write something like "A black and white photo of puppy mascot, being dried after a bath."
-Usually, you would not include the word "photo," since a screen reader can detect an image.
-But in this case, the black and white quality of the photo is meaningful to its WWII context.
+In this case, the black and white quality of the photo is meaningful to its WWII context.

-- If you were just including a picture of a dog, and further context was not necessary, you could write "Drying a puppy after his bath."
+- If you were just including a picture of a dog, and further context was not necessary, you could write "A puppy being dried after a bath."

 - Or, if this was related to dog breeds, you could write "Stabyhoun (or perhaps Large Münsterländer) puppy mascot of Australian Army, 1943."

 - If the image contains legible text, include that text in your description.
 If the text contains important logistical info (such as the time and place of an event), it’s best to also include that text in the body of the page itself.

-You can use this Alt-Text Decision Tree from American University to ensure that you write the most effective alternate text possible!
+You can use this Alt Text Decision Tree from American University to ensure that you write the most effective alt text possible.